kienmarkdo/kienmarkdo/README.md

 I am currently self-learning front-end web development and working to master front-end technologies before moving on to back-end development.

 - **I am seeking**
-  - A 4 month summer co-op/internship starting in May 2022
+  - A 4-month summer co-op/internship starting in May 2022
 - **Some of my interests are**
   - Web Development or Mobile Development
     - Front-end